cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Likewise, B sends a message MSGb to A. MSGb contains the public share Yb and OPTIONAL associated data ADb (i.e. an ADb field that MAY have a length of 0 bytes).
 Both A and B use the received messages for deriving a shared intermediate session key, ISK.
-Naming of this
-key as "intermediate" session key highlights the fact that it is RECOMMENDED to process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) first, before using the key in a higher-level protocol.

-## Session identifier establishment

-It is RECOMMENDED to establish a unique session identifier sid in the course of the higher-level protocol that invokes CPace, by concatenating random bytes produced by A with random bytes produced by B.
-In settings where such establishment is not an option, we can let initiator A choose a fresh random sid and send it to B together with the first message.
-This method works whenever the message produced by party A comes first.

-The sid string SHOULD HAVE a length of at least 8 bytes and it MAY also be the empty string, nil.
-I.e., use of the sid string is OPTIONAL.

 ## Protocol flow